ehmorris/xxx/README.md

 copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-YOU GOTTA SEND ME A VIDEO OF YOURSELF EATING A BURGER, ALONE, STARTING INTO THE CAMERA, NEXT TO A DEAD PLANT.
+YOU GOTTA SEND ME A VIDEO OF YOURSELF EATING A BURGER, ALONE, STARING INTO THE CAMERA, NEXT TO A DEAD PLANT.
 YUP.

 The above copyright notice and this permission notice shall be included in